tatianegercina/FinTech/01-Lesson-Plans/04-Pandas/1/Activities/08-Stu_Portfolio_Planner/README.md

 6. Use the `pct_change` function to calculate daily returns for each stock.

-7. Use the `std` function and multiply by `sqrt(252)` to calculate annualized volatility.
+7. Use the `std` function and multiply by `np.sqrt(252)` to calculate annualized volatility.
 Use the `sort_values` function to sort by volatility values quickly.

-8. Drop the top five stocks with the highest volatility from the DataFrame of daily returns.
+8. Drop the five stocks with the highest volatility from the DataFrame of daily returns.

 9. Set portfolio weights of 0.5, 0.2, 0.15, 0.10, and 0.05 to the remaining stocks (from least risk to most risk).